RobRodden/codeclan_labs/week_02/day_01/joins_mini_lab/README.md

 1.1 Data Investigation

 Question 1.<br>
-Read the files “actors.csv”, “movies.csv” and “roles.csv” into R.
+Read the files “actors.csv”, “movies.csv” and “roles.csv” into R.<br>
 You might get warnings here - don’t worry the data is okay for what we are trying to do.